HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 When first used, Western Electric called it TouchTone (TM), but since other manufacturers couldn't call it by its trade-marked name, they referred to it as DTMF.

+##### Dummy Load
+A device, typically a 50-ohm non-inductive resistor mounted on a heat sink, that absorbs RF energy as heat instead of radiating it.
+Used for testing transmitters without putting a signal on the air.

+##### DX / DXing
+Refers to distant or long-distance contacts, typically with foreign stations.
+"Working DX" means trying to make long-distance contacts.
+DXing is a popular pursuit on the HF bands.

 #### F

+##### Field Day
+An annual amateur radio event, held the fourth weekend of June, where hams set up stations in the field — often using emergency power and temporary antennas — and try to make as many contacts as possible.
+It's part contest, part emergency-preparedness exercise, and part social gathering.

 ##### Frequency Coordinator
 A volunteer or volunteer group recognized by local amateur operators who recommends transmit/receive channels and other parameters for auxiliary and repeater stations.

+#### G

+##### Ground Plane
+A conductive surface that acts as the "other half" of certain antennas like quarter-wave verticals.
+The ground plane can be the Earth itself, a vehicle's metal body, the body of a handheld radio (or even your hand and arm), or a set of radial wires extending from the antenna base.

 #### H

+##### Handheld Transceiver (HT)
+A small, portable, battery-powered radio that fits in your hand.
+Sometimes called a "walkie-talkie."
+HTs are the most common starting point for new Technicians.
+See Section 6.3.

+##### Harmonics
+Multiples of a fundamental transmit frequency.
+For example, a transmitter on 146 MHz can produce harmonics at 292 MHz, 438 MHz, and so on.
+Harmonics are a common cause of interference and are minimized through proper transmitter design and filtering.

+##### Hertz (Hz)
+The unit of frequency, equal to one cycle per second.
+Common multiples include kilohertz (kHz, thousands of cycles per second), megahertz (MHz, millions), and gigahertz (GHz, billions).

 ##### HF (High Frequency)
 The radio frequency band between 3 and 30 MHz, known for long-distance communication through ionospheric propagation.

 #### I

+##### Ionosphere
+A region of the upper atmosphere containing charged particles (ions) that can refract HF radio waves back toward Earth, enabling long-distance communication.
+Conditions in the ionosphere change with time of day, season, and solar activity.
+See Section 3.3.

 ##### IRLP (Internet Radio Linking Project)
 A system that connects amateur radio systems via the internet using Voice Over Internet Protocol (VoIP), allowing worldwide communication through linked repeaters.